flixstn/EAST-Text-Detection/README.md

 # EAST: An Efficient and Accurate Scene Text Detector
-This is a Rust implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2)
+This is a Rust implementation of [EAST: An Efficient and Accurate Scene Text Detector](https://arxiv.org/abs/1704.03155v2) with OpenCV